Building the New World Within (4) – The Inside Story

 -2: “For already, you see, we have all we need to support the orthodox Jungian view that the end of the world is an archetypal motif; that is, it may be constellated by circumstances (inner or outer) in anyone or in any culture, at any time and in any place.”

-The Mayan calendar predictions were the proverbial heads-up for humanity to do the necessary inner work in preparation for huge upcoming changes in our external environment, which could adversely affect our inner environment, if unprepared.
-A strong and solid inner environment is required to transition through these changes on a personal level as well as on a global level, in order to work through and find solutions to intractable problems.
-The Mayans also predicted a changing inner environment on the part of those who were prepared or preparing for it.
+The Mayan calendar predictions were the proverbial heads-up for humanity to do the necessary inner work in preparation for huge upcoming changes in our external environment, which could adversely affect us, if unprepared.
+A strong and solid inner environment is required to transition through these changes on a personal level as well as on a collective level, in order to work through and find solutions to intractable problems.

 The situation is complex, because moving away from fossil fuels to renewable energies on a global scale will take many decades – and it is debatable whether a 100% transition is actually achievable in reality.
 First of all, we are far behind in this conversion process and secondly, it takes more fossil fuels to develop and install renewable energy infrastructure, which would cause even more CO2 emissions.
 Therefore there is a likelihood that we are going to end up having to revert to more traditional styles, once an energy crisis arrives, since we will not have fully converted by that time (expected within the next two decades).
 In light of this reality, responsible communities and individuals can already step-up their efforts to reduce their ecological footprint as much as possible as an ethical lifestyle of choice and in advance preparation.

 During the run-up to 2012 humanity collectively experienced the archetype of the end.
 This was a call from the collective unconscious to act.
 We need to re-balance the planet by adjusting our behaviour.
 At this stage it is unclear whether we are able to do that collectively, but if we don’t we will increasingly feel the results of the imbalance – and in some regions more than in others.